poorna1995/gptbpe/README.md

-### Let's build a Byte Pair Encoding Algorithm (Tokenization method) :
+### Let's Build a Byte Pair Encoding Algorithm (Tokenization Method)

-The project explains the process or workflow of the Byte pair Encoding(BPE) algorithm which is used in the LLMs Tokenization (GPT model) to convert the sequence of raw text into tokens (numerical representation).
+The project explains the process or workflow of the Byte Pair Encoding (BPE) algorithm, which is used in the tokenization of large language models (LLMs) like the GPT model to convert a sequence of raw text into tokens (numerical representation).
 The BPE algorithm is "byte-level" because it runs on UTF-8 encoded strings.

-### Why do LLMs require Tokenisation?
+### Why Do LLMs Require Tokenization?

 Large language models (LLMs) require tokenization because, at their core, they do not inherently understand raw text.
 For LLMs to process and "understand" language, text must first be converted into a structured, numerical format that they can analyze.
-Tokenization serves this purpose by breaking down raw text into manageable units, called tokens, which represent meaningful segments of the text.
+Tokenization serves this purpose by breaking down raw text into manageable units called tokens, which represent meaningful segments of the text.

-### Are there any methods to tokeniser?
+### Are There Any Other Methods for Tokenization?

-Yes, there are many other methods such as:
+Yes, there are many other methods, such as:
-- Character-based - ['1','q','f', 'h', 'k',.....]
+- **Character-based**: ['1', 'q', 'f', 'h', 'k', ...]
-- Word based - ['hello',' how',' there', 'enjoy',' holiday',.....]
+- **Word-based**: ['hello', 'how', 'there', 'enjoy', 'holiday', ...]
-- Subword-based (BPE - used in GPT, Wordpiece - used in BERT )
+- **Subword-based**: (BPE - used in GPT, WordPiece - used in BERT)

-### Now, let's understand what it is Byte Pair Encoding?
+### Now, Let's Understand What Byte Pair Encoding Is

-Byte Pair Encoding (BPE) tokenizer is a subword tokenization algorithm that splits words into smaller units and maps text data to integer sequences.
-It seems a quite simple right, but in terms of definition, it is as simple. but the magic involves in it it working process.
+The Byte Pair Encoding (BPE) tokenizer is a subword tokenization algorithm that splits words into smaller units and maps text data to integer sequences.
+It seems quite simple, right?
+But in terms of definition, it is as simple as that.
+The magic involves its working process.

 <img width="770" alt="Screenshot 2024-10-30 at 5 28 54 PM" src="https://github.com/user-attachments/assets/7ac1a230-1628-4c14-a84f-a072d4f17716">